blueey2/linked-blog-starter-md/publish/Interview.md

 6. **Tell us about a time when you identified a recurring issue through documentation and implemented a solution to prevent future disruptions during services or events.**

     _Answer:_ By maintaining detailed documentation, I discovered a pattern of network disruptions during live streaming.
 I diagnosed the root cause, which turned out to be an overload on a specific access point.
-I strategically redistributed the network load and implemented a redundant setup.
+I  redistributed the network load and implemented a redundant setup.
 This solution eliminated disruptions, enhancing the quality of live streams and viewer experiences.

-7. **Describe a situation where you had to troubleshoot network connectivity problems for both internal users and guests in a high-pressure environment.
-How did you handle it?**

-    _Answer:_ During a conference, numerous attendees reported intermittent Wi-Fi issues.
-I swiftly isolated the issue to an access point conflict due to signal interference.
-I changed the channel settings, optimized signal strength, and educated the event team about device connectivity best practices.
-This resolved the issue, and attendees enjoyed reliable connectivity throughout the conference.